CodeEternity01/CodeEternity01/README.md

 ## 📈 Projects

 - **[Meal_App](#)**: The Dynamic Meal App, built with Flutter, empowers users to manage their meals dynamically.
 Users can effortlessly add and delete meals, with an intuitive interface for specifying vegetarian preferences.
-This app seamlessly combines simplicity and functionality for a personalized meal tracking experience.
+This app seamlessly combine simplicity and functionality for a personalized meal tracking experience.
 - **[Expense Tracker](#)**:Implemented dynamic expense entry with input validation, date selection, and category tagging.
 Added filters and search functionalities for efficient navigation and review of expense history.
 - **[Quiz_App](#)**:Implemented a scoring system to track user performance and progress, displaying detailed results at the end of each quiz session.
 - **[e-Gurukul](#)**: Created this Project during Smart India Hackathon which can increase rural education by 40%.
 A Flutter based student complaints portal that allows students and parents to submit complaints, categorizes and stores them in a database.